waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Discovered Traps & Puzzles
 - **Route 30 Noob Trap:** The western path accessible by jumping the ledge near (4, 24) is a dead end.
 It's blocked by Youngster Mikey, forcing a full backtrack to the southern entrance.
-- **Sprout Tower 1F Layout:** The first floor is split by a wall at x=4, preventing east-west passage.

-## Objectives & Plans
-### Current Plan
-1. Navigate Sprout Tower to the top.
-2. Defeat the Elder.
-3. Receive the HM.

-### Long-Term Objectives
-- Return to Dark Cave to test the `FLOOR_UP_WALL` tile mechanics.
-- **Sprout Tower 2F Layout:** The second floor is also split by the central pillar, preventing east-west passage.
-Different ladders on 1F must be used to access both sides.
+- **Sprout Tower Layout:** The first and second floors are split by a central pillar, preventing east-west passage.
+Different ladders must be used to access both sides.